sveltejs/rfcs/text/0000-style-inheritance.md

 ### Implementation

 Components that are
-- targeted by a selector, and
+- targeted by a selector, or
-- have at least one child element with the `inherit` attribute
+- have the `inherit` attribute

 ...are wrapped in a [`display: contents`](https://svelte.dev/repl/ea454b5d951141ce989bf9ce46767c71?version=3.14.0) div, which is assigned `data-svelte-this={name}`, where `{name}` is the name of the component.